wasp-lang/wasp/examples/waspleau/README.md

 ## Step 2

-Update ext/workers with whatever you want to track, add to main.wasp as a `Job`, and optionally import in `serverSetup.js`.
+Update ext/workers with whatever you want to track, add them to main.wasp as a `job`, and optionally import and use them in `serverSetup.js` (or other server-side code).

 ## Step 3 (with PostgreSQL running)